risingwavelabs/risingwave-docs/docs/guides/sink-to-postgres.md

 For the PostgreSQL data type mapping table, see the [Data type mapping table](/guides/ingest-from-postgres-cdc.md#data-type-mapping) under the Ingest data from PostgreSQL CDC topic.

+Additional notes regarding sinking data to PostgreSQL:

+- A `varchar` column in RisingWave can be sinked to a `uuid` column in Postgres.

-Note that only one-dimensional arrays can be sinked to PostgreSQL.
+- Only one-dimensional arrays in RisingWave can be sinked to PostgreSQL.